robertt287/-event-management-application/README.md

 # Event Management Application

+### Description
+This project purposes were to learn how to work as a team, and make use of our newly acquired knowledge about REST APIs.

-An application to manage event details, registrations and notifications.
+The application can be used by a local community organization which hosts various events throughout the year, including workshops, seminars, and social gatherings.
+For that, we have built this system to manage event details, registrations and notifications.

 ### How to use